rajatrao-13/rajatrao-13.github.io/_posts/2020-07-12-OSCP-Journey-&-Guidance.md

 ## Post-Enrollment Phase

 Once you have thoroughly followed the steps in `Pre-Enrollment Phase`, I can assure you are ready to enroll for OSCP labs.
-I followed the above and purchassed OSCP labs (60 days).
+I followed the above and purchased OSCP labs (60 days).

 On purchasing the labs, you get a buffer of a week or so before the lab access gets started.
 As walkthroughs of machines mentioned in Pre-Enrollment Phase were available online, to test my pentesting knowledge, I started solving [HackTheBox](https://www.hackthebox.eu/) machines.
 I was able to solve `2-3 easy machines` during the buffer period (Without any hint).